Mno-hime/paper/README.md

 ![Preferences](doc/preferences.png)

-Shift-clicking on a link adds it to Instapaper by default.
-You can change the modifier key, or turn the feature off altogether to make your browser a very little bit faster.
+Shift-clicking on a link sends it to Instapaper by default.
+You can change the modifier key, or turn the feature off altogether to increase page rendering speed a very little bit.

-When you are finished with settings, go try to send [some article][article].
+When you are done with settings, go try to send [some article][article].
 Press the ![Send to Instapaper][default] button and if your credentials are OK, it will change to ![the tick][success].
 If it didn't, double check your preferences.